bestform/bmpWriter/README.md

 header.BitmapOffset = 40 + 14
 ```

 The numbers are based on the types included in the header and have been counted by hand.
 This is not such a big problem in this case as the header spec for the bitmap format won't change.
 Even the standard library does it like this.
-See `writer.go` in the `image`package: [](https://github.com/golang/image/blob/master/bmp/writer.go)
+See `writer.go` in the `image` package: [writer.go](https://github.com/golang/image/blob/master/bmp/writer.go)

 The program will write a `test.bmp`file with the result into the current working directory.